isharadilshanra/YOLOv10-Elevator-Button-Detection/README.md

 - Improve accuracy on buttons with varying lighting conditions
 - Extend to other elevator types
 - Enable real-time detections with edge devices
+- Add high-quality images to the dataset for the floor number class, along with custom annotations for detecting floor numbers

 ## How to Use